 In November 2012 I started the 1:18 series, which is double the size of the 1:36 series (4 pixels per scale inch), making the finest increment 1/4 inch.
 While I aim for perfect accuracy in every dimension and detail, I can't make such a strong claim; nonetheless, the 1:18 drawings follow all major dimensions exactly and are generally accurate to within a fraction of a scale inch in minor dimensions.
 Any inaccuracies are the result of uncertainties or variations in the measurements I've made - not the result of "eyeballing" the dimensions.

 As before, I now draw in the new scale exclusively and have made no more 1:36 or 1:55 drawings since the start of the 1:18 series.
 More information about the making of the 1:18 series can be found in the Development of 1:18 series and Creating the Drawings pages.

 To a greater extent than with previous drawings, I measure everything.
 I've drawn many common components - trucks, couplers, horns, air dryers and even air brake control valves - based directly on patent or manufacturer engineering diagrams.
 When measuring from photos, I take repeated measurements until I get results within 1/2", or preferably less.
-Occasionally I've reached a stumbling block where one component (such as an ATS shoe or a unique antenna set-up) slows me down—or even prevents me from finishing a series of drawings.
-If I can't find sufficient reference material to make an accurate drawing (at a minimum, the major dimensions and a few good high-resolution photos) it doesn't get drawn in 1:18.
+Occasionally I've reached a stumbling block where one component slows me down or even prevents me from finishing a series of drawings.
+If I can't find sufficient reference material to make an accurate drawing - at a minimum, the major dimensions and a few good high-resolution photos - it doesn't get drawn in 1:18.